pixelistik/url-campaignify/README.md

 Have a look at the test cases to see which situations and edge cases have been covered -- or not.

+#### Domains

+It only makes sense to add campaigns if you actually analyse them.
+This implies that you control the site and its analytics tool.
+You can restrict UrlCampaignify to only work on URLs on a given Domain.
+Just pass it to the constructor

+    $uc = new UrlCampaignify('my-site.tld')

+Note that subdomains are not automatically included, so the above instance will *not* touch URLs on `www.my-site.tld`.